AkbarMoledina/SpiritsAndShadows/README.md

 ## 🌍 Overview

-In this game, the player explores a **4x4 world grid**, encounters enemies, and uses spells and weapons to battle through themed regions — each aligned to an elemental type.
+In this game, the player explores a **4x4 world grid**, encounters enemies, and uses spells and weapons to battle through elementally themed regions.

 Each spell can have multiple effects such as damage, healing, or buffs/debuffs, allowing for rich combinations and strategic gameplay.